rcazzara/seldovia/_people/Osprey_Us.md

 The newspapers in Seattle and throughout Southeast Alaska advertised the 14 April 1921 public auctioning of the *Osprey*.
-Two credible sources give conflicting details of the sale:
+Two credible sources give conflicting details of the sale:Â

 1. Poor attendance for the sale produced a high bid of only $515, which was rejected as being too low.
-On 29 June, the vessel was again auctioned and sold for $700 – buyer unknown.
+On 29 June, the vessel was again auctioned and sold for $700 â€“ buyer unknown.
 (BOF Fisheries Service Bulletin, May 1921);
+    Â

-2. "Wrangell, April 14 – The United States Fisheries boat *Osprey* was sold at public auction here today to Mayor J.G.
+2. "Wrangell, April 14 â€“ The United States Fisheries boat *Osprey* was sold at public auction here today to Mayor J.G.
 Grant for $550."
     (The Alaska Daily Empire, Juneau, 4-14-21)